The revised EU Drinking Water Directive brings about stricter legislation on materials in contact with water

 Dynamic watch list of substances of concern

 Article 13(6) of the Drinking Water Directive outlines the Commission’s intention to add microplastics to the list of substances of concern by January 12, 2024.
-This may have an effect on the manufacturers of plastic materials that come into contact with water, as microplastics may originate from the wear and tear of such materials.
+This may impact the manufacturers of plastic materials that come into contact with water, as microplastics may originate from the wear and tear of such materials.

 How does the revised Drinking Water Directive affect businesses?

 The new Drinking Water Directive is likely to have a predominantly positive impact on companies that produce materials in contact with water.
-The directive replaces national regulations and certifications, and thus makes it easier to market and sell products across the EU.
+The directive replaces national regulations and certifications, thus making it easier to market and sell products across the EU.

 References: